OmobaCoder/Ecommerce-Analysis/README.md

    )

+ ---
- - A calculated column for customers_name was created to hold first and lastname in a single column using the code below.
+ ***A calculated column for customers_name was created to hold first and lastname in a single column using the code below.**
  ![](Transform.png)

  Customer_name = CONCATENATE('dim_customer'[customer_first_name]," " &  'dim_customer'[customer_last_name])